PNNL-CompBio/ion-mob-ms/docs/source/depth/CLI.rst

 This page is meant as a guide for running your own data using either AWS or an HPC.
 Follow setup commands on the respective pages.

-Command options for running this pipeline.

-Two Command Line Options Exist for runing this pipeline.
+| Two Command Line Options Exist for runing this pipeline:

-1) Json File Input
+- Json File Input
-2) Verbose Command
+- Verbose Command

 **Example Commands**